act-rules/act-rules.github.io/_rules/SC2-4-9-links-with-identical-accessible-names-have-same-purpose.md

 **Note:** Resolving the links includes potential redirects.

-**Note:** If the [URL parsed](https://www.w3.org/TR/html52/infrastructure.html#parsing-urls) values of the ´href´ is identical, the resources are identical, thus fulfilling the same purpose.

 ## Assumptions

 * This rule assumes that the purpose of the links for links with identical link texts would not be ambiguous to users in general.